Stem-cell therapy: Blood-cell formation

 The specificity of the human immune-cell repertoire is what allows the human body to defend itself from rapidly adapting antigens.
 However, the immune system is vulnerable to degradation upon the pathogenesis of disease, and because of the critical role that it plays in overall defense, its degradation is often fatal to the organism as a whole.
 Diseases of hematopoietic cells are diagnosed and classified via a subspecialty of pathology known as hematopathology.
 The specificity of the immune cells is what allows recognition of foreign antigens, causing further challenges in the treatment of immune disease.
-Identical matches between donor and recipient must be made for successful transplantation treatments, but matches are uncommon, even between first-degree relatives.
+Identical matches between donor and recipient are no longer required for successful transplantation.
+Rather, haploidentical matches have facilitated numerous transplants, given improvements in post-transplant immunosuppressive regimens.
 Research using both hematopoietic adult stem cells and embryonic stem cells has provided insight into the possible mechanisms and methods of treatment for many of these ailments.

 Fully mature human red blood cells may be generated ex vivo by hematopoietic stem cells (HSCs), which are precursors of red blood cells.
 In this process, HSCs are grown together with stromal cells, creating an environment that mimics the conditions of bone marrow, the natural site of red-blood-cell growth.
 Erythropoietin, a growth factor, is added, coaxing the stem cells to complete terminal differentiation into red blood cells.
-Further research into this technique should have potential benefits to gene therapy, blood transfusion, and topical medicine.
+Further research into this technique should have potential benefits for gene therapy, blood transfusion, and topical medicine.